Minreaux/jenkins-test/README.md

 This is used for testing Jenkins Configuration as Code (JCasC), Jenkins Pipeline as Code, Jenkins Plugin Installation Manager Tool, and Jenkins Job DSL functionality.

 ## Getting Started
+Download and install a Java version to your local machine.
+I recommend installing Eclipse Temurin: https://adoptium.net/installation/.
+Jenkins currently requires Java 17 or Java 21.
-Download the repository and run the `Install-Jenkins.ps1` script.
+After Java is installed to your local machine, download the repository and run the `Install-Jenkins.ps1` script.
 This will automatically setup a Jenkins instance locally using configuration as code.

 Once setup has finished, you can access the local Jenkins instance through your web browser at http://localhost:8080/.